wp-plugins/signature-watermark/readme.txt

 3. Go to Signature Watermark settings and enable Signature Watermark Plugin.

 == Frequently Asked Questions ==

 = Plugin doesn't work ... =

-Please specify as much information as you can to help me debug the problem.
+Please specify as much information as you can to help us debug the problem.
 Check in your error.log if you can.
 Please send screenshots as well as a detailed description of the problem.

 = Error message says that I don't have GD extension installed =

-Contact your hosting provider and ask them to enable GD extension for your host,  GD extension is required for watermarking.
+Contact your hosting provider and ask them to enable GD extension for your host,
+GD extension is required for watermarking.